Luke Raley Player Props: Rays vs. Marlins

 Luke Raley At The Plate

-- Raley has driven in a run in 26 games this year (32.9%), including 10 games with more than one RBI (12.7%).
+- In 26 games this season (32.5%), Raley has picked up an RBI, and in 10 of those games (12.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.